ch20ch/hiddenChallenge/README.md

 # hiddenChallenge
 this witll maintain  the process of the Facebook authentication.
 While in our case we will use a client application written in vuejs and a backend REST API that is written in Node.js
+The front-end app will be totally decoupled from the back end, and we'll make HTTP requets to RESTful endpoints on our server

 # app fonctionnalities
 * Using Facebook profiles to register users